 Program Activities and Description Budget Amount and Sources Timeline Tenant Protections Regional Research, Coordination, and Technical Assistance: Help solve for the lack of coordination and support for a regional lens on tenant protections.
 Contract with qualified firm(s) to gain knowledge about opportunities and challenges relating to tenant protection programs.
 Findings will support regional interventions supporting tenant protections, including eviction diversion and mediation, right to counsel, and tenant outreach and education programs.
 BAHFA will ensure coordination with other MTC/ABAG research and technical assistance efforts.
-Total cost: \$150,000 Sources: BAHFA pilot funds: \$130,000 Fundraised private funds: \$20,000 2023-2024 In response to requests and need for more collaboration and learning between jurisdictions, BAHFA will regularly convene stakeholders working on tenant protections to: Share promising practices and research Total cost: \$10,000 annually Sources: In-lieu costs (e.g., event space, staffing) provided by BAHFA 2023-2032
+Total cost: \$150,000 Sources: BAHFA pilot funds: \$130,000 Fundraised private funds: \$20,000 2023-2024 In response to requests and need for more collaboration and learning between jurisdictions, BAHFA will regularly convene stakeholders working on tenant protections to: Share promising practices and research Discuss available funding sources and how to maximize funding Total cost: \$10,000 annually Sources: In-lieu costs (e.g., event space, staffing) provided by BAHFA Other costs covered by fundraised private funds 2023-2032